Qatar says BBC crew on 2022 tour held for trespass

-The Gulf state had organised a press tour in early May for journalists from Britain, elsewhere in Europe and the Middle East to examine the conditions labourers face, amid global criticism of human rights violations in the Gulf Arab state.
+The Gulf state had organized a press tour in early May for journalists from Britain, elsewhere in Europe and the Middle East to examine the conditions laborers face, amid global criticism of human rights violations in the Gulf Arab state.

 "They trespassed on private property, which is against the law in Qatar just as it is in most countries.
 Security forces were called and the BBC crew was detained," it said.